filled sourdough donuts

 Once your starter is ripe and your tangzhong has cooled, you can mix your dough!
 A mixer fitted with a dough hook is essential for this recipe.

-If you use a Bosch mixer like I do, make sure to use the dough hook extender for this amount of dough.
+If you use a Bosch mixer like I do, make sure to use the dough hook extender.
+A bit of dough will likely sneak into the center post, but the post removes for easy cleaning.

-After that, half of the cold butter chunks can be added in.
+Now half of the cold butter cubes can be added in.
 Continue mixing until you don’t see any more butter.

-Pull it with damp fingers, and it should stretch into a dramatic windowpane.
+If you pull it with damp fingers, it should stretch into a dramatic windowpane.
 This is how you know you’ve developed enough strength.
-Keep going if the dough hasn’t yet reached this point.

 Step 3 – Bulk Rise Dough and Refrigerate Overnight